California Apparel News

 The Rolling Stones played a highly anticipated gig Aug.
 22 at the Rose Bowl Stadium in Pasadena, Calif.

-Since music merchandise is a giant business – a $3.1 dollar market, according to a 2016 survey from the Licensing Industry Merchandisers’ Association.
+Since music merchandise is a giant business – a $3.1-billion market, according to a 2016 survey from the Licensing Industry Merchandisers’ Association.
 It’s only natural that a lot of merch was created for the Stones’ No Filter tour, which included the Aug.
-22 Rose Bowl date
+22 Rose Bowl date.

 The Stones, and Bravado, Universal Music Group’s merch and brand management company, put together a pop-up shop of high-end, limited-edition Stones items at pioneering West Hollywood, Calif.-boutique Maxfield.

 Items for sale include a Bird e-scooter covered with the Rolling Stones Tongue and Lips logo.
-There’s also the Stones logo on lipstick by Edward Bess, macaroons and baby carriers with the logo….and there’s also high-end streetwear styles from Lucien Smith, Matt McCormick, Midnight Studios and Nasaseasons, which includes the Tongue and Lips logo.
+There’s also the Stones logo on lipstick by Edward Bess, macaroons and baby carriers with the logo– and there’s also high-end streetwear styles from Lucien Smith, Matt McCormick, Midnight Studios and Nasaseasons, which includes the Tongue and Lips logo.
 The Maxfield shop will run until Aug.
 24.